CSISdefense/Services/scripts/Exercised_Option_Examination.md

 * There are nrow(opt_preclean %>% dplyr::filter(Why_Outlier ==">=$250M, Insepect" & (p_OptGrowth-1)>10)) contracts with options growth of over $250 million that account for hundreds of billions in change order growth.
 These merit manual inspection.
 * Finally a few score contrats have unexplained growth, but remain below the $10M threshold.
 The quantity and magnitude of these contrats is not sufficient to risk the overall model.

 This examination left the study team less confident in percentage growth as a metric, especially in extreme cases, while increasing the study team's confidence in measures of growth in absoute term.
-In the worst case, simply removing all of the unexplained over  10 million contracts from the sample would reduce the number of contracts by a tiny amount and reduce the spending accounted for by  6.2271854\times 10^{8}.
+In the worst case, simply removing all of the unexplained over  10 million contracts from the sample would reduce the number of contracts by a tiny amount and reduce the spending accounted for by  0.

 Shifting the focus to all contracts with growth of at least 250 million, there are far fewer contracts that account for far more money.

 Why_Outlier                           nContract   SumOfExercisedOptions   MaxOfExercisedOptions   SumOfAction_Obligation.Then.Year
 -----------------------------------  ----------  ----------------------  ----------------------  ---------------------------------
-Base + Growth < Unmodified Ceiling            7              2452597812               504504112                         5249839311
->=$250M, Insepect                             4              1311186048               368576019                         1857907964
+Obligations at least half Base+Opt           11              3763783860               504504112                         7107747274

 Inspecting W912UM, either to remove or fix its oversized growth, is an imperative as it accounts for the majority of these contracts or task orders.
-Even so, there are still 4 That merit special inspection for given that there growth far outpaces their spending.
+Even so, there are still 0 That merit special inspection for given that there growth far outpaces their spending.

 ## Options Growth